-The look-back time to given redshift in Giga-years (Gyr).
+The look-back time to given redshift in Ga (Giga annum, or billion years).
 The look-back time at a given redshift is defined as the current age of the universe (--agenow) subtracted by the age of the universe at the given redshift.